 The extraction efficiency (reported as a percentage) and matrix effect (reported as a ratio) for tanespimycin, 17-AG, and the internal standard in human plasma were evaluated.
 The recovery for tanespimycin was 109.0% and 108.5% at the low, mid and high levels, respectively.
 The recovery of 17-AG was 113.7 and 113.8% at the low, mid and high levels, respectively.
 The internal standard recovery at its level of use in the extraction, using tanespimycin as the reference compound at 25.0 ng/mL and 1900 ng/mL, was 114.7% and 124.3%, respectively.
 The matrix effect for tanespimycin at the low and high levels was 0.73 and 0.83, respectively.
-The matrix effect for 17-AG at the low and high levels was 1.15 and 1.24, respectively.
-The matrix effect for the internal standard at the level of use tested, using tanespimycin as the reference compound at 25.0 ng/mL, was 0.76 and 0.83, respectively.
+The matrix effect for the internal standard at the level of use tested, using tanespimycin as the reference compound at 25.0 ng/mL and 1.24, respectively.